 Before leaving for the mission field, we (obviously) had to pare our belongings down a great deal.
 But I brought along three things which I considered absolutely essential.
 A medical book and what I call my hard-times cook books.

-As was the medical book.
+These cook books, especially in our early years here, were life savers. for me!
+As was our medical book.
 Because until you learn the language, it’s impossible to understand either doctors or recipes.

 Now, I know there are plenty of sites out there dedicated to frugality.
 Frugal cooking, living, and spending.
 But not everyone has internet or time to do research.
 Or can count on having a good connection all the time.